mayadata-io/specs/Choice.md

   - Are these policies declarative in nature ?
 - Can it scale up & down its controlled entities ?
   - Does it do the right placement while scaling up ?
-  - Does it chooese the right entity while scaling down ?
+  - Does it choose the right entity while scaling down ?
 - Does it perform at scale ?
   - Does it publicize its metrics w.r.t varying deployments & varying applications ?
   - *All in the spirit of openness*